Volume Fifteen, Number Nine

 I am still talking with ICE through Senator Durbin’s office.
 A reporter from a national wire service has spoken with me and with Jessica about her family’s case.

-During the past year, Avvo has emerged as the premier site for selecting an attorney.
+Avvo has emerged as a premier site for selecting an attorney.

 Avvo, short for “avvocato” (Italian for attorney), is gaining not only in popularity but in usefulness.